Camaz993/fibonacci-project/README.md

 Firstly, for such a task where there is only one primary function I believe creating a docker container isn't necessary.
 Although it is a great way of hosting the REST API a serverless approach, e.g. single lambda function or Azure function, might be more appropriate given the simplicity.
 You could argue the same point for a API Gateway or API management plane that points to only one function as well, but by just having a lambda function it would reduce the complexity of deployment and dependancies on docker (runtime, container repository etc).

-Because the document asked for details on containerization I have included a basic docker-compose.yml file which could be used to host the application.
+Because the document asked for details on containerization I have included a basic docker-compose.yml file which could be used to deploy the application.
 Since the application does have many depandancies a base python image can be used and depending on was application service is used (e.g. flask) it can be installed via the requirements.txt file.
 For a small application like this I would want to keep the amount of dependancies to a minimum so that there is less management involved (e.g. updates or package vulnerabilities).
+In the CICD section I have mentioned environment variables inside of the docker compose file.

 The docker image could then be hosted in a cloud repository such as ECS or Azure Container Apps.